Brunus75/memento/dart.md

 Within the Dart virtual machine Dart objects are almost exclusively accessed and passed around via handles and not raw pointers for this very reason.
 ```
+* Instance variables are sometimes known as fields or properties.
+* Unlike Java, Dart doesn’t have the keywords public, protected, and private.
+If an identifier starts with an underscore (_), it’s private to its library.

 ## VARIABLES ET TYPES